Crikeyy/hello-world/README.md

 # hello-world
 trying hello-world again.
 I am sure I have done all this before but now I am doing it a gain.
-Very soo n I will be an expert.
+Very soon I will be an expert.